biblepix/Biblepix/Docs/MANUAL_en.md

 ### PROGRAM UPDATES

 BiblePix has an automatic update mechanism.
-If an Internet connection is present, the Setup will check for any program updates and install them automatically.
+If an Internet connection is present, both the main program and the Setup program will check for any program updates and install them automatically.
 Thus your BiblePix is always up-to-date, re-installation is hardly ever needed.

 ### PHOTO MANAGEMENT